 Appeal and Remand of Consumers Energy Opt-Out Program

-blog.
+For updates on the Consumers Energy smart meter program and opt-out program, please go to our blog.
 This blog can always be reached via our Alerts and Breaking News box on the right-hand side of your screen.

 Michigan Court of Appeals Judge Peter O’Connell, on the Consumers Energy smart meter program: